RajonDey/node-express-quickstart/STEPS/step-5.md

 // Other middlewares and route setups...
 ```

-Express Throw Error
+#### Express Throw Error:<br>
-Throwing errors within your routes/controllers helps you manage unexpected situations gracefully.
-Here's how you can do it:
+_Throwing errors within your routes/controllers helps you manage unexpected situations gracefully.
+Here's how you can do it:_

-Example
 ```jsx
 // controllers/contactController.js
 const createContact = (req, res) => {